 OA Real Estate Group recognizes how challenging this process may be, and we wanted to offer our extensive knowledge to help guide you through purchasing a home, while hopefully alleviating some of those stressful concerns.
 The below content is meant to highlight the pros and cons of buying a home in the desert.
 Through this blog, we hope you gain a new perspective on best practices when starting your life in the desert.

 This article was written in March, 2022.
-Things do change in the short-term rental industry, so please reach out to me at firstname.lastname@example.org, as things may have changed since this article was written.
+Things do change in the short-term rental industry, so please reach out to any of our agents at OpenAiRE, as things may have changed since this article was written.

 Our Ranking by Demand, Regulations, TOT Taxes and Community Support